mongodb/docs-realm/docs-release-notes.md

 ## Flutter SDK

-- Realm Database/CRUD/Read: Add information and tested, Bluehawked code examples detailing how to find objects linked through a relationship using the new `getBacklinks()` method and how to find backlink objects using the RQL backlink query syntax.
+- Realm Database/CRUD/Read: Add information and tested, Bluehawked code examples detailing how to find linked objects using the new `getBacklinks()` method and how to find backlink objects using the RQL backlink query syntax.
 - Atlas App Services/Connect to App Services: Note that, starting in v1.8.0, you can update the `baseUrl` in the `AppConfiguration` because the App client no longer caches it.

-## Node SDK
+## Node.js SDK

 - Atlas App Services/Connect to an App Services App: Note that, starting in v12.6.0, you can update the `baseUrl` in the `AppConfiguration` because the App client no longer caches it.